 In these situations, your best move may be to hire a Cobb County divorce lawyer to help you with your case.
 A capable family attorney from our team could assist you through all phases of the divorce process.
 They could also answer any questions you may have and represent your interests in negotiations or in court.

-Georgia state law authorizes thirteen separate grounds for filing for divorce in Cobb County.
+Georgia state law authorizes thirteen separate grounds for filing for divorce.
 Under Official Code of Georgia Annotated §19-5-3, an individual may file for divorce for any of the following reasons:

-Additionally, Georgia permits so-called “no-fault” divorces, in which either individual claims the marriage is irretrievably broken without alleging specific fault.
+Additionally, state law permits so-called “no-fault” divorces, in which either individual claims the marriage is irretrievably broken without alleging specific fault.
 In these situations, courts would not grant a divorce until after 30 days have passed, according to O.C.G.A. §19-5-3.

 To file for divorce in Georgia, an individual must usually have been a state resident for at least the previous six months, according to O.C.G.A. §19-5-2.
 However, out-of-state residents are allowed to apply for a divorce if their spouse has been a Georgia resident for at least the previous six months.